Hiyabye/BigNum/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-A C++ implementation of an infinite integer class designed for competitive programming contests, where handling large numbers is essential.
+**Project BigNum** is a robust C++ implementation of an infinite integer class, designed for competitive programming contests.
+Its core functionality revolves around handling exceptionally large numbers with ease and precision.

-## Features
+## 🌟 Features

-- Based on std::string, providing almost unlimited size.
+- **Infinite Size**: Utilizes `std::string` for representing numbers, offering virtually unlimited size.
-- Supports basic operations: addition, subtraction, multiplication, division, and modulo.
+- **Basic Operations**: Seamlessly performs addition, subtraction, multiplication, division, and modulo operations.
+- **High Precision**: Maintains accuracy for extremely large calculations, a necessity in competitive programming.
+- **Efficient Performance**: Optimized for quick computations, crucial for time-sensitive contests.

-## Installation
+## 🛠 Installation

+Integrating `BigNum` into your project is straightforward.

-To use this library in your project, include the header file `BigNum.h`.
+Just download and include the `BigNum.h` header file in your project.

 ```cpp
 #include "BigNum.h"
 ```

-For competitive programming contests, you can copy the entire class and paste it into a single file.
+For competitive programming, you can simply copy and paste the entire `BigNum` class into your contest file.

-## Usage
+## 💡 Usage

 Here's a quick example of how to use the `BigNum` class: